-Credit risk is the potential loss arising from the non-performance of a counterparty to whom funds have been advanced.
+Credit risk is the potential loss to the Group arising from the non-performance of a counterparty to whom funds have been advanced.
 Financial instruments, which potentially subject the Group to credit risk principally, consist of bank balances, finance receivables, accounts receivable and interest rate swaps.